 Rice's Office of the Registrar is coordinating the summer sessions.
 The schedule of sessions can be found on the Registrar's website under Academic Calendars.

-The Summer 2019 course schedule will be posted to Rice's¬†Course Schedule at the beginning of January 2019.
+The Summer 2020 course schedule will be posted to Rice's Course Schedule on December 20, 2019.
 Any additions, changes, or cancellations to the schedule will be posted on this page as soon as we receive them.

-Current Rice students may enroll in an organized summer undergraduate research course for credit and not be charged tuition for up to 3 credit hours.
+Current Rice degree-seeking students may enroll in an organized summer undergraduate research or internship course for credit and not be charged tuition for up to 3 credit hours.
 For eligibility criteria, please see the following:

 Rice students may be eligible to apply for additional federal loan funds if enrolled for 6 or more hours at Rice University during the summer term.
 Financial aid is not available for visiting students.
 Please contact the Financial Aid Office for additional information by phone (713-348-4958) or email (email@example.com).

-Currently enrolled Rice students should register online via ESTHER¬†as per normal registration processes and procedures for courses they wish to register for, including "Face-to-Face" and "Online" courses.
-Please familiarize yourself with and adhere to all registration and payment deadlines as noted on the Summer 2019 Academic Calendar as soon as it is posted.
+Currently enrolled Rice students should register online via ESTHER as per normal registration processes and procedures for courses they wish to register for, including "Face-to-Face" and "Online" courses.
+Please familiarize yourself with and adhere to all registration and payment deadlines as noted on the Summer 2020 Academic Calendar as soon as it is posted.

 Courses are available face-to-face and online.
 All visiting students must follow the Enrollment Process for Non-Rice Students, as outlined below, regardless of the instructional method of the course.
 Houston area high school students who are rising juniors and above must submit additional application materials for high school students, which is detailed below.
 Please note that visiting students may not take courses on a pass/fail basis.

-February 25, 2019:¬†Admission and registration process for (summer 2019) visiting students officially opens (for visiting students, including visiting online and visiting high school students, to apply for Rice visiting student status).
+December 20, 2019: Admission and registration process for (summer 2020) visiting students officially opens (for visiting students, including visiting online and visiting high school students, to apply for Rice visiting student status).
 Registration is contingent on admission.

 Admission to this program does not constitute admission to Rice University.
 For various reasons, we are unable to accept high school students outside of the Houston metro area.